Where Can You Get Quarters? 12 Places You Can Get Them

 6. Laundromats

-If you want to get quarters, washers and dryers at laundromats are often powered by coins.
+If you need quarters, washers and dryers at laundromats are often powered by coins.

 With that, the business owners are happy to provide change machines within their storefronts so that you can get a few coins.

-The great thing about getting quarters from a laundromat is that there are a lot of them around, especially in the more metropolitan areas.
+The great thing about getting quarters from a laundromat is that there are many of them, especially in metropolitan areas.

 7. Making Small Purchases